mstan19/employee-tracker-ms/README.md

 -[Depolyment](#depolyment)

 ## Description of the Project
 This application can dynamically update the company's database, which it can view all departments, roles, and employees, add/delete departments, roles, and employees along with update roles.
 This application uses Node.js, MYSQL, and Inquirer (verison 8.2.4) was used to run the application.
 This application requires you to understand package.json and its node_modules.
 In additon to that, gitignore file is important to use so certain folders and files are not upload to GitHub.
 For example, node_modules should not be uploaded to GitHub since this folder gets created during the installition process.
 Lastly, this project stands out since this application is in interactive database that can update the company's database.
+In addition, this application can view the department's budget.

 ## Installation